Pacific War: Marianas and Palaus

 On 12 March 1944, the US Joint Chiefs of Staff ordered the seizure of the Northern Marianas, with a target date of 15 June.
 All forces for the Marianas operation—535 warships and auxiliaries together with a ground force of over 127,500 troops—were to be commanded by Admiral Raymond A. Spruance.
-For the Americans, securing the Marianas would disrupt the movement of Japanese airpower to and from the southern Pacific, allow for the construction of advanced naval bases closer to Japan, and provide airfields from which B-29 bombers could reach the Japanese Home Islands.
+For the Americans, securing the Marianas would disrupt the movement of Japanese airpower to and from the southern Pacific, allow for the construction of advance naval bases closer to Japan, and provide airfields from which B-29 bombers could reach the Japanese Home Islands.
 Seizing the Marianas would also offer American commanders several possible objectives for the next phase of operations, which would keep the Japanese uncertain and hinder their defensive preparations.
 It was also hoped that a penetration of the Japanese inner defense zone might provoke the Japanese fleet to sail out in strength for a decisive engagement, offering the opportunity to cripple the Japanese navy in a single battle.
 The ability to plan and execute such a complex operation in the space of 90 days was indicative of the high degree of logistical & operational superiority that Allied strategists enjoyed over their Japanese counterparts at this stage of the war.

 On 15 June, the 2nd and 4th Marine Divisions landed on the island of Saipan, supported by naval bombardment.
 However, Japanese resistance on shore was intense, and the first day's objective was not reached until D+3.
 Despite fanatical Japanese opposition and some desperate fighting, the Marines captured Aslito airfield on 18 June.
 Nafutan, Saipan's southern point, was secured on 27 June.
 In the north, Mount Tapotchau, the highest point on the island, was also taken on 27 June.
 The Marines then steadily advanced northward.
 On the night of 6–7 July, three to four thousand Japanese carried out a massed banzai charge that penetrated American lines near Tanapag before being repulsed.
 Following this attack, hundreds of civilians on Saipan committed mass suicide, most of whom were Japanese colonists, often at the instigation of fanatical IJA troops.
 By 9 July, organized Japanese resistance on Saipan had ceased.
 The U.S. Marines reached northernmost tip of Saipan, Marpi Point, twenty-four days after the landing.
 Only isolated groups of hidden Japanese holdouts remained.